 Hear about exciting improvements to code coverage, including how you can build your own automation on top of Xcode's coverage reports.
 Learn how to dramatically speed up the execution of your tests by leveraging distributed parallel testing, new in Xcode 10.

+Good morning.
+Welcome to Session 403, What's New in Testing.
 My name is Honza Dvorsky and I will share the stage today with my colleague, Ethan Vaughan.

 Today, we'll start by talking about the code's coverage improvements we made in Xcode 9.3.